 - For patients who are on IV bisphosphonates, delays of even several months are unlikely to be harmful.

-Membership for this coalition includes ASBMR, the Endocrine Society, the American Association of Clinical Endocrinologists (AACE), and the European Calcified Tissue Society (ECTS).
+Aside from the Endocrine Society, this coalition includes ASBMR, the American Association of Clinical Endocrinologists (AACE), and the European Calcified Tissue Society (ECTS).